-Recipients are subject to the 2 CFR 200, Subpart E "Cost Principles" and as well as any DOC implementing regulations that may be in effect at the time of award.
-Generally, costs that are allowable include salaries, fringe benefits, travel, equipment, supplies, and training, as long as the costs are determined to be necessary, reasonable, and allocable to the award.
+Recipients are subject to the 2 CFR 200, Subpart E Cost Principles, as well as any DOC regulations that may be in effect at the time of award.
+Generally, allowable costs include salaries, fringe benefits, travel, equipment, supplies, and training, as long as the costs are determined to be necessary, reasonable, and allocable to the award.